Advice for older people on staying safe in hot weather

 Kim Calvin | (301) 496-1752 | firstname.lastname@example.org

 Risk of heat-related health problems increases with age

-Summer often brings excessive heat, which can lead to heat-related problems caused by hyperthermia, an abnormally high body temperature.
-Older adults and people with chronic medical conditions are particularly susceptible to hyperthermia and are at high risk for heat-related death.
-The National Institute on Aging (NIA), part of the National Institutes of Health, has some tips to help older people avoid the hazards of hot weather.
+Summer is here and it’s blazing hot!
+It is important to be aware of the health risks that higher temperatures can bring.
+Older adults and people with chronic medical conditions are particularly susceptible to hyperthermia and other heat-related illnesses.
+Knowing the signs and recognizing the dangers to avoid problems is essential.
+The National Institute on Aging (NIA), part of the National Institutes of Health, offers advice to help combat the dangers of hot weather.

-- High blood pressure or other health conditions that require changes in diet.
-For example, people on salt-restricted diets may be at increased risk.
-However, salt pills should not be used without first consulting a doctor.
+- High blood pressure or other health conditions that require changes in diet- people on salt-restricted diets may be at increased risk, however, salt pills should not be used without first consulting a doctor.

 If you suspect that someone is suffering from a heat-related illness:

 - Call 911 if you suspect heat stroke.

 - Get the person out of the heat and into a shady, air-conditioned or other cool place.
 Urge them to lie down.